anonymous20221015/SIGMOD23/README.md

 `pixels-trino.zip` contains the connector for Trino.
 The source code related to our Coordinator and VM workers are here (they run as the connector inside the Trino processes).

-We may update the documents in the zip files during review process.
+We may update the documents in the zip files during the review process.